 Growing old obviously poses risks.
 Seniors learn about them every day.
 News stories, television specials, and advertisements all remind us of the perils of aging.

-Growing older has its problems.
-Like forgetfulness.
-Recently, I visited my daughter but forgot where she hides her house key.
-Molly never answers her phone at work so I had to crawl through the doggy door to get inside the house.
-Fortunately, her dog spends the day in a crate while Molly works.
-This gave me all the time I needed to contort my way into the laundry room.
+Recently, I went to my daughter's house but forgot where she hides her key.
+Molly never answers her phone at work, but determined to get inside, I found an opening by way of the doggy door.
+Fortunately for me, Molly's dog spends the day in the crate while the owners are away, which gave me all the time I needed to contort my way into the laundry room.

 Forgetfulness is just the beginning of the downward slope.
 Anxiety, failing eyesight, houses that are too big for us, navigating the interwebs... the list goes on.